 VET 290 - Veterinary Technology (VTNE) Seminar.

 2 Credits.
+Spring only.
 This capstone course reviews all aspects of academic and applied techniques taught in the Veterinary Technology program.
 Students must successfully complete a mock exam in preparation for the Veterinary Technical National Examination.
 Students are required to prepare a resume and present a research paper.
 (PR: All Vet Tech classes) (CO: VET 235 and VET 240 and VET 265)

 VET 295 - Veterinary Technology Externship.

 5 Credits.
+Summer only.
 Students in this course are expected to function as working members of the staff of an approved veterinary hospital or other approved veterinary facility.
+This course provides pratical experience in an approved veterinary clinic or other approved clinical site to focus on mastery of clinical skills.
+This course is a continuation of Vet Tech Practicum I. Focus extends to large animals as well as laboratory and exotic animal medicine and laboratory procedures.

-WELDING (WELD)
+Welding (WELD)

 WELD 110 - Blueprint Reading for Welders.

 3 Credits.
+Fall only.
 This course is designed to develop a technical understanding of the information contained on engineering drawings and the use of the information to communicate setup and welding instructions from the designer to the welder and fitter.
 (PR/CO: none)

 WELD 120 - Shielded Metal Arc Welding.

 6 Credits.
+Fall only.
 This course provides a thorough technical understanding of arc welding, welding safety, are welding power sources, electrode classifications and selection.
 (PR: WELD 120L)

 WELD 120L - Shielded Metal Arc Welding Lab.

 4 Credits.
+Fall only.
 This lab course provides students opportunities to perform production welding, millwright production, and general maintenance welding.
 (CO: WELD 120)